 So, how exactly is an Ogura toast made?

-Take a thick slice of Japanese toast called Shokupan, and we mean really thick, 3 to 5 centimeters or even more is perfect.
-Toast it to gold-brown perfection and spread it with lightly salted butter or margarine.
+It’s very simple.
+Take a thick slice of Japanese toast called shoku-pan (and we mean really thick, 3 to 5 centimeters or more!)
+Toast it to golden brown perfection and then spread it with lightly salted butter or margarine.

-On top of that spread a generous helping of Ogura-an, a variety of Japanese sweet red bean paste, also known as Anko.
-It is made by boiling red Azuki beans and adding a lot of sugar.
+Lastly, spread a generous helping of Ogura-an, a variety of Japanese sweet red bean paste, also known as anko.
+It is made by boiling red azuki beans and adding a lot of sugar.

 Ogura Toast is a Nagoya Morning Service Staple

-When you order a beverage, usually coffee or tea, in the morning (usually until 11 a.m.) at a coffee shop in Nagoya you will get a free slice of bread and a boiled egg with it.
+When you order a beverage (usually coffee or tea) in the morning at a coffee shop in Nagoya, you will get a free slice of bread and a boiled egg with it.

-Other variations of this Nagoya Morning Service include a small salad and other kinds of toppings for the toast.
-One of these Nagoya Morning Service variations is Ogura Toast served for free with your morning coffee.
-A perfect combination for a great start to your day.
+Other places that offer Nagoya Morning Service might include a small salad or other kinds of toppings for the toast.
+One of these Nagoya Morning Service variations is Ogura Toast served for free with your morning coffee, a perfect combination for a great start to your day.
 (You can find out more about the Nagoya Morning Service here)

 What does Ogura Toast Taste Like?

-After all of this, you might still be wondering whether Ogura Toast really tastes good at all.
+After all of this, you might still be wondering what Ogura Toast actually tastes like.
 Sweet beans on toast?
 It’s kind of hard to imagine.

-But we think you shouldn’t imagine it as bean toast, itis very similar in taste and texture to a toast spread with any other kind of jam.
-It just happens that this particular jam is made from red beans instead of fruit.
+Don’t think of it as bean toast.
+It’s very similar in taste and texture to a toast that’s spread with any other kind of jam.
+It just happens that this particular jam is made from beans instead of fruit.

-The sweet and creamy taste of the Ogura-an goes perfectly with the slightly salty taste of the margarine or butter and this, in turn, is wonderful with an outside crispy, inside a fluffy thick slice of Japanese toast.
+The sweet and creamy taste of the Ogura-an melds perfectly with the slightly salty taste of the margarine or butter and is wonderful with crispy outide and fluffy inside slice of Japanese toast.

 The Best Restaurants to Try Ogura Toast in Nagoya